 Continued anthropogenic greenhouse gas emissions are changing the climate threatening “severe, pervasive and irreversible” impacts.
 Inadequate emissions reduction had lead to increased attention on Climate Intervention (CI) – deliberate interventions to counter or reduce the impact of climate change by either modifying the Earth’s radiation budget (Solar Radiation Management; SRM), or removing the primary greenhouse gas (CO2) from the atmosphere – Carbon Dioxide Removal (CDR).
 The majority of future scenarios that do not exceed 2°C warming by 2100 include CDR methods.
 At present, there is little consensus on the impacts and efficacy of the different types of proposed CDR.
-In response to this need, the Carbon Dioxide Removal Model Intercomparison Project (or CDR-MIP) has been proposed.
-This project aims to bring together a suite of Earth System Models (ESMs) and Earth System Models of Intermediate Complexity (EMICs) in a common framework to explore the potential, risks, and challenges of different types of proposed CDR.
-The key questions that will be addressed (but not limited to) as part of CDR-MIP include:
+In response to this need, the Carbon Dioxide Removal Model Intercomparison Project (or CDRMIP) was initiated.
+This project brings together a suite of Earth System Models (ESMs) and Earth System Models of Intermediate Complexity (EMICs) in a common framework to explore the potential, risks, and challenges of different types of proposed CDR.
+The key questions that are addressed by CDRMIP include:

 1) Climate “reversibility”, in the context of using CDR to return high future atmospheric CO2 concentrations to a lower (e.g. present day or pre-industrial) level.

 2) Potential efficacy, feedbacks, time scales, and side effects of different CDR methods.